praekelt/numi-api/docs/index.rst

 Users
 *****
 Users have access to a set of :ref:`projects <concepts-projects>` based on the permisions of the :ref:`teams <concepts-teams>` they are members of.
-The projects that users have access to may span multiple :ref:`organisations <concepts-orgs>`.
+The projects that users have access to may span multiple :ref:`organizations <concepts-orgs>`.

 .. _concepts-teams: